 Running a magazine without a library or magazine subscription website is like running a restaurant without offering apps or desserts.
 No restaurant survives on main dishes, it makes its margins on the extras.
 If you can build an archive of old issues once, it takes very little to keep it going, and can generate significant additional income every month.

-When you have a print magazine, we suggest adding it to the list at the same price as your web or app magazine.
+When you have a print magazine, we suggest adding it to the list at the same price as your web magazine.
 When you have a library or magazine subscription website to bundle, you increase revenue from these packages, so extra effort should go into explaining the value of the archive.

 Capture their email.